mohite2/High-Tech-Sculptures-Numpy-3D/README.md

 Before we 'carve' or 'sculpt' the shapes from these expensive marble blocks, we want to determine which is the best orientation (rotation) to use for each one.
-'Best' will be determined by calculating mean density and stability of the sculptures that would result.
+Best will be determined by calculating mean density and stability of the sculptures that would result.

 The output should look similar to this, but these numbers are made up.